A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Adapted Discrete Hierarchical Basis Constructions

-It is clear that when the iteration reaches $V^{0}$ the basis function no longer annihilates polynomial moments of order $p$.
-However, a new basis can be obtained that can vanish polynomial moments $m \leq p$.
+It is clear that when the iteration reaches $V^{0}$ the basis function no longer annihilates polynomials of degree $p$.
+However, a new basis can be obtained that can vanish polynomials of degree $m$.